RaufAkchurin/Django3-personal-portfolio/README.md

-# personal-portfolio
+# Django3-personal-portfolio
-its my portfolio about Django and Python skills
+Its my portfolio about Django and Python skills